 MySQL IN Operator Example

-In this example, we are checking for numeric values using this in operator.
+In this example, we are checking for numeric values using this one.

 SELECT 3 IN (1, 2, 3, 4, 5);